 Python Sub-org Ideas Template

-Tell the students a bit about your organization.
-Here's some questions you might want to answer:
+Tell the prospective contributors a bit about your organization.
+Here's some questions you might want to

 - What software are you creating?